SciKit-Surgery/scikit-surgery-rse2021-poster/README.rst

 -----------------------

 Copyright 2021 Stephen Thompson

-The poster and it's source code is released under a Creative Commons License.
+The poster and its source code is released under a Creative Commons License.
 Please see the `license file`_ for details.

 Acknowledgements